-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Campaign website: https://www.downeyforgovernor.com/Close

 Blake Huffman is a Ramsey County Commissioner and former vice president with Wells Fargo Home Mortgage.
-He wants to take his experience working in local government and corporate America to the governor’s office.
+After announcing his run for governor in April, he suspended his campaign in September 2017, citing demands of his role as a county commissioner.

 From: Shoreview